 their weaknesses become your weaknesses, their strengths become

-your strengths…” Supervisor
+your strengths…” Supervisor based in primary care

-Trainees and supervisors identified that having more than one trainer during DFT training may be beneficial.
+Trainees and supervisors identified that having more than one supervisor during DFT training may be beneficial.

-“I had two trainers in my practice … I think I got the best of both worlds… both…
+“I had two trainers in my practice … I got the best of both worlds… both…

-were general dentists, one was doing a Masters in … endodontics, my other trainer…very comfortable doing surgical extractions, so I kind of got a really good mix…I think the skillset of my trainers has really heavily influenced me… “ DFT trainee
+were general dentists, one was doing a Masters in … endodontics, my other trainer…very comfortable doing surgical extractions, so I got a really good mix…I think the skillset of my trainers has really heavily influenced me… “ DFT trainee

 Supervisors discussed the benefits of shared training in LDFT in terms of delivering certain aspects of training within a secondary care setting.